 Madras is a somewhat small city located in the state of Oregon.
 With a population of 6,839 people and three constituent neighborhoods, Madras is the 74th largest community in Oregon.

-When you are in Madras, you'll notice that it is more blue-collar than most other communities in America.
-38.12% of Madras’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Madras is a blue-collar town, with 38.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Madras is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Madras who work in office and administrative support (10.62%), sales jobs (8.48%), and teaching (6.27%).

-Madras is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Madras does not have a public transit system used by locals to get to and from work.

 The per capita income in Madras in 2010 was $16,478, which is low income relative to Oregon and the nation.
 This equates to an annual income of $65,912 for a family of four.